-Neal Marsh is WRI’s first mitigation bank which took place on property that it solely owned.
-The property was acquired in part by a donation and sale between William Anest, the property’s previous owner and Robert “Bob” Neal, then President of Wetlands Research Inc.
+Neal Marsh is WRI’s first mitigation bank which took place on property that it solely owns.
+The property was acquired by a donation and sale between William Anest, the property’s previous owner and Robert “Bob” Neal, then President of Wetlands Research Inc.

 Historically, the parcel was used for a golf course and a paint-ball battlefield.
 The property was purchased to expand the restored wetlands along the Des Plaines River floodplain, providing additional ecosystem services such as flood storage and habitat as well as additional research opportunities.